Urology Care Foundation - What is Male Infertility?

 • head trauma

 If hypogonadotropic hypogonadism is suspected, your health care provider may want you to have an MRI.
 This will show a picture of your pituitary gland.
 You will also have a blood test to check prolactin levels.
-Together, an MRI and blood test can evaluate for pituitary tumors.
+Having an MRI and blood test can check for pituitary tumors.
 If there are high levels of prolactin but no tumor on the pituitary gland, your provider may try to lower your prolactin first.
 Gonadotropin replacement therapy would be the next step.
 During treatment, blood testosterone levels and semen will be checked.
 Chances for pregnancy are very good.
-The sperm resulting from this treatment are normal.
+The sperm that comes from this treatment are normal.

 Genetic Conditions

 Some men are born with a genetic condition that may be new (not present in other family members) or hereditary (passed from mother and/or father), showing up first in the affected patient.
-The known causes of genetic abnormalities are most commonly detected in men with no sperm in the ejaculate (azoospermia), where the condition affects sperm production (e.g., Klinefelter syndrome – where an extra chromosome is present in the man, or Y chromosome microdeletions – where a small segment of genetic tissue is missing.).
-Genetic conditions can also affect the development of the male tract that carries sperm, resulting in failure of formation of the tubes that are supposed to carry sperm.
+The known causes of genetic abnormalities are most commonly detected in men with no sperm in the ejaculate (azoospermia), where the condition affects sperm being produced (e.g., Klinefelter syndrome – where an extra chromosome is present in the man or Y chromosome microdeletion – where a small part of genetic tissue is missing).
+Genetic conditions can also affect the development of the male tract that carries sperm, resulting in failure of formation of the tubes that are meant to carry sperm.

 Retrograde Ejaculation